-Flavor Profile was a group show curated by Meg Hahn and featured works by Jarid del Deo (ME), Ruby Jackson (NJ), Dustin Metz (CA), Cat Quattrociocchi (ME), B. Quinn (IL), and Kemar Wynter (NY).
-The works displayed in the exhibition use food as their source, directly and indirectly, as representational and abstract forms.
+Flavor Profile was a group exhibition curated by Meg Hahn at Border Patrol (Portland, ME).
+The show featured works by Jarid del Deo (ME), Ruby Jackson (NJ), Dustin Metz (CA), Cat Quattrociocchi (ME), B. Quinn (IL), and Kemar Wynter (NY).
+The works displayed use food as their source, directly and indirectly, as representational and abstract forms.
 On occasion of the exhibition, Border Patrol produced Flavor Profile Cookbook, a publication that included original writing, recipes, and artworks by participating artists.
 Flavor Profile Cookbook is an edition of 65, Risograph printed by Wing Club Press.

 Border Patrol also hosted a reading with B. Quinn at Wild Burritos on occasion of the closing.
 B.Quinn read from her text-based work, 116 Actions in 24 Hours with a Purple Cabbage in Johnson, Vermont, which was included in the exhibition.
 We also screened the short film, Food by Jan Švankmajer on the restaurant's television during the event.